 Another vital step is to find a reliable Registered Agent to form an LLC in NC.

 There are some limitations when choosing a registered agent in North Carolina.
 The person should be a North Carolina inhabitant who would be able to perform your business tasks from within the state.

-You may also nominate yourself for the official documentation, but we personally recommend to go for ZenBusiness.
-Besides offering a free first year of their registered agent services, the company will form your North Carolina LLC only for $49 plus state filing fee.
+You may also nominate yourself for the official documentation, but we personally recommend going for ZenBusiness.
+Besides offering a free first year of their registered agent services, the company will form your North Carolina LLC only for $0 plus the state filing fees.

 #3 File an Articles of Organization

-During the formation of an LLC in NC, it’s crucial to submit your articles of organization linked with the Secretary of its State.
-A general article should cover up the following:
+During the formation of an LLC in NC, it’s crucial to submit your NC articles of organization linked with the Secretary of State.
+A general article should cover the following: